autocrypt/protected-headers/draft-protected-headers.in.md

     F    ├─╴[Cryptographic Payload]
     G    └─╴application/pgp-signature

-When handling such a message, the properties of the Cryptographic Envelope are derived from the series A, E.
+When handling such a message, the properties of the Cryptographic Envelope are derived from the series `A`, `E`.

-As noted in {{simple-cryptographic-payloads}}, PGP/MIME applications also have a simpler MIME construction available.
+As noted in {{simple-cryptographic-payloads}}, PGP/MIME applications also have a simpler MIME construction available with the same cryptographic properties.

 ### A Baroque Example {#baroque-example}